-The least expensive and most commonly batteries used are flooded lead acid deep cycle batteries similar to those found in your automabile, golf carts, forklifts, etc. The main drawbacks to these batteries is that they are somewhat performance limited, require a significant amount of maintenance, and can potentially be very toxic if not handled and disposed of properly.
+The least expensive batteries are flooded lead acid deep cycle batteries similar to those found in your automabile, golf carts, forklifts, etc. The main drawbacks to these batteries is that they are somewhat performance limited, require a significant amount of maintenance, and can potentially be very toxic if not handled and disposed of properly.
 They do not tolerate the accidental abuse of a deep discharging or PSoC well at all.
 Most should never be drawn below 50% of their capacity and this severely limits the total amount of power available for your daily usage.
 The initial cost of flooded batteries is admittedly very low in relation to the alternatives listed below, but so is the total amount of daily cyles they are capable of.
 NH Solar does not generally recommend them.

 A significant development in energy storage was introduced in 2015 in the form of the the handsome and very power denseTesla Powerwall lithium-ion home battery.
 The introduction of the Powerwall has sparked an explosion of public interest in how we will use and store electricity.
 Within just months of Tesla's introduction numerous other large companies also jumped in and began developing Li-ion batteries with ever increasing capabilities.The initial Powerwall home storage battery was almost immediately matched in performance by batteries from LG Chem and Sonnen Most recentlyPika Energyand Panasonic have announced the Harbour battery system.
 For those considering a new solar/storage energy system, this deserves serious consideration as all of the controlling communications and parameters have been designed to work in perfect harmony.
 The competition continues to be fierce in the compact lithium ion battery market and in the long run this will definitely benefit the consumer.
 The initial price for Li-ion batteries is currently high, however that is offset by the very long life, compact size, and the ability for the battery to be nearly fully discharged with minimal adverse effects.